Choosing safe baby furniture

 - Read the manufacturer’s instructions and warning labels to ensure you have the right gate for your needs.

-- Note that gates that open are more practical than barriers you have to step over.
-They’re also safer.
+- Note that gates that open are safer and more practical than barriers you have to step over.

 - Look for a model that you can open with a foot pedal.
-You should need to use reasonable force to open the gate, or the gate should need at least two separate actions to open it.
+You should need to use reasonable force to open the gate, or the gate should need at least 2 separate actions to open it.